it-guru/w5base/README.txt

   admin:"/opt/w5base/sbin/W5MailGate -c w5base2 adminrequest>>/tmp/adm.log 2>&1"

  You can use alternate mail adreesses - if you want.
-After the modification don't forgett to call "newaliases"
+After the modification don't forget to call "newaliases"